 Faery

-When they say that Fae Fae is the diva, they’re not kidding.
-Whenever my hand was idle on the ground, she went over an sat on it, expect another massage.
-She absolutely loves cuddles and would position herself on everyone’s knee to receive them.
+When they said that Fae Fae was the diva, they weren’t kidding.
+Whenever my hand was idle on the ground, she went over to sit on it, expecting another massage.
+She absolutely loved cuddles and would position herself on everyone’s knee to receive them.
 DOB – 10/03/17

 Faery at the Chihuahua Cafe